DataDog/integrations-core/ecs_fargate/README.md

 ### Metric Collection
 After the Datadog Agent is setup as described above, the [ecs_fargate check][10] collects metrics with autodiscovery enabled.
 Add Docker labels to your other containers in the same task to collect additional metrics.

+Metrics collected via the agent will be namespaced as `ecs.fargate.*`.

 For details on collecting integration metrics, see [Integration Setup for ECS Fargate][5].

 #### DogStatsD